tandat0303/N8_TruongTanDat_Assignment2/README.md

 How to run code:

     _ Firstly, run VS Code

+    _ Installing and running Xampp, then starting "Apache" and "MySQL"

     _ Ensuring that you had installed the relating modules (e.g., pytest, webdriver, etc)